mtrocadomoreira/ozzy/README.md

 You may use, distribute and modify this code under the terms of the MIT License.

----

-- paul tol
-- fonts

-"copyright statement, the license notice and the license text"

-Xarray bundles portions of pandas, NumPy and Seaborn, all of which are available under a "3-clause BSD" license:

-pandas: setup.py, xarray/util/print_versions.py
-NumPy: xarray/core/npcompat.py
-Seaborn: _determine_cmap_params in xarray/core/plot/utils.py
-Xarray also bundles portions of CPython, which is available under the "Python Software Foundation License" in xarray/core/pycompat.py.

-Xarray uses icons from the icomoon package (free version), which is available under the "CC BY 4.0" license.

-The full text of these licenses are included in the licenses directory.
+Ozzy bundles [Paul Tol's colour schemes definition](https://personal.sron.nl/~pault/), which is available under a ["3-clause BSD" license](https://opensource.org/license/BSD-3-Clause).
+The qualitative colour scheme "muted" is used by default in `ozzy.plot`.

+The plotting submodule of ozzy (`ozzy.plot`) also bundles a few different fonts under the [SIL Open Font License (OFL)](https://openfontlicense.org/), which is a free and open-source license.
+The full text of these licenses is included for each font in the fonts directory (`src/fonts/`).
+See more details about the bundled fonts and their copyright notices in the ["Fonts" section of the User Guide]().

 <picture>